circle

 2.15 - 3.30pm

-This workshop will look at ways we can prevent male violence towards women, and what men are doing to challenge the misogyny.
+This workshop will look at ways we can prevent male violence towards women, and what men are doing to challenge misogyny.

 How to be happier